zorrrooo/Income-Variance-Analysis_Data-Cleaning-and-Analysis_Excel/README.md

 ## Data Description

-A syntehtic data has been used for the analysis purpose that was created and downloaded from ChatGPT.
-The dataset includes employee compensation information such as:
+A syntehtic data has been created for the analysis purpose using ChatGPT.
+The dataset includes 3000 employees compensation information such as:

 a.
 Applicant/ Employee ID